Towards an Accessible, Noninvasive Micronutrient Status Assessment Method: A Comprehensive Review of Existing Techniques: Introduction

 \paragraph{Micronutrition Assessment} When a micronutrient imbalance is identified, it is addressed through intervention.
 This involves modifying diet, providing micronutrient supplements, or on a population scale, fortifying food products such as iodized salt and fortified flour \cite{bailey_epidemiology_2015}.
 Interventions need to be carefully planned and monitored to avoid providing too little or too much of a particular micronutrient.
 There is a strong need for tools that can help guide intervention programs to effectively reach at-risk populations while minimizing the impact on those who have sufficient nutrient levels.
-This requires employing "different risk assessment methods to make the monitoring process more efficient, reliable, and cost-effective" \cite{bailey_epidemiology_2015}.
-Nutritional status assessment is a way to evaluate an individual's overall nutritional health and is necessary to identify and address any imbalances.
+This requires employing "different risk assessment methods to make the monitoring process more efficient, reliable, and cost-effective" \cite{bailey_epidemiology_2015}. \textit{Nutritional status assessment} is a way to evaluate an individual's overall nutritional health and is necessary to identify, prevent, and address any imbalances.
 This review focuses on micronutrient status assessment methods in particular because we find that existing methods are insufficient and new techniques are under-researched.
-The visibility of micronutrient status suffers as a result of this lack of attention, further perpetuating associated health issues.
-An ideal assessment method is \textit{accessible} and \textit{noninvasive}.
-An \textit{accessible} method is one that is available to more individuals, without compromising clinical effectiveness.
-This can be achieved through improvements in cost, efficiency, or mobility.
-Such a method should ultimately alleviate the need for laboratory tests, decrease reliance on high-effort surveys (such as dietary intake logging), and increase efficiency and accuracy for clinicians.
-A \textit{noninvasive} method would either eliminate the need for a biofluid sample or obtain it in an unobtrusive manner.
-An ideal method could obtain micronutrient status regularly, without much effort for the patient.
-In our review, we aim to consider both clinical and technical aspects of micronutrition assessment and explore the potential for novel, accessible, and noninvasive methods.
-We argue that such an interdisciplinary approach is key to finding optimal solutions.